abousse/abousse.github.io/content/authors/admin/_index.md

 #I am a medical imaging scientist with a background in mathematics.
 My work is oriented towards methodologies and algorithm, and their implementation for patient data.
 In this regard, I am at the interface between theoretical and translational research.
 ---

-I am an Associate Professor at [University of Western Brittany](https://www.univ-brest.fr/), and part of the [LaTIM, UMR 1101](http://latim.univ-brest.fr), where I coordinate the [Reconstruction Research Group](http://latim.univ-brest.fr/reconstruction).
+I am an Associate Professor at [University of Western Brittany](https://www.univ-brest.fr/) and part of the [LaTIM, UMR 1101](http://latim.univ-brest.fr).
 My research work is focused on **medical image reconstuction**, with an emphasis on motion-compensated PET/CT.
 I am mostly interested in model-based iterative reconstruction and machine-learning techniques, and their implementation for the clinic.
 In this regard, I am at the interface between theoretical and translational research.

 I obtained my PhD at the [LTSI, UMR 1099](https://www.univ-rennes1.fr/), [University of Rennes 1](https://www.univ-rennes1.fr/), jointly with [Nanjing Southeast University](https://www.seu.edu.cn/).
 Following that, I did a postdoc at [University College London](https://www.ucl.ac.uk/), within the [Institute of Nuclear Medicine](https://www.ucl.ac.uk/nuclear-medicine/).